horizontalsystems/blockchain-crypto-guides/guides/token_guides/curve-finance.md

 ## Liquidity Providers

+Liquidity pools on Curve are generally more profitable than pools on uniswap.

-- Apart from collecting trading fees, Curve's liquidity pools lend spare funds to external [DeFi lending](/guides/defi/4-lending-protocols.md) services and earn liquidity providers even more income.
-Only some liquidity pools on Curve use lending protocols.
+Apart from collecting trading fees, Curve's liquidity pools lend spare funds to external [DeFi lending](/guides/defi/4-lending-protocols.md) services and earn liquidity providers even more income.

+- At present, 4 out of 7 liquidity pools on Curve earn liquidity providers not only from trading fees but from lending liquidity to [Compound](/guides/token_guides/compound.md) lending pool as well.

-- Curve liquidity pools do not require liquidity provider to deposit all tokens involved in the pool.
+- Curve's liquidity pools do not require liquidity provider to deposit all tokens involved in the pool.
 The provider can just deposit one stablecoin.

-- Liquidity pools on Curve are generally more profitable also due to the fact that liquidity pools consist of 'stable' assets.

-- Liquidity providers may also deposit just one token and choose to provide liquidity to all the pools instead of just one.
+- Liquidity providers may deposit a single asset and use it to provide liquidity to multiple Curve pools.

-- At present, 4 out of 7 liquidity pools on Curve earn liquidity providers not only from trading fees but from lending liquidity to Compound lending pool as well.

-- Some Curve pools offer additional bonuses: if a deposited token has a low share of the pool, you may earn a deposit bonus.
-Conversely, you may earn a bonus if you withdraw a particular stablecoin that's predominant in the pool.
+- Some Curve pools offer additional bonuses aimed at keeping pools balanced.
+When user deposits token that has a low share of the pool, s/he earns a deposit bonus.

+- Conversely, there are also bonuses for withdrawing a stablecoin that's predominant in the given pool.

 ## Pool Profitability